preludeorg/operator-support/README.md

 Find a bug in the system?
 Report it through the issues tab.

-> If you find a security-related bug, please report that privately to support@prelude.org with "security bug" in the subject.
+> If you find a security-related bug, please disclose it privately to support@prelude.org with "security bug" in the subject.

 ## Request a feature